This hearty and elegant recipe for New York Strip Steak with Creamy Mushroom Leek Sauce is perfect for a special fall dinner party or Sunday Supper!

 Because these foods really are only in season a short time of year, especially here in Texas when it can feel like summer well into November, I try to make as many fall inspired meals as possible.
 This means I am willing to spend more time in the kitchen baking and cooking up dinner, and make enough to eat as leftovers for days.

 One meal that I always look forward to every week of the year is Sunday Supper.
-Sunday night dinners were always a big deal growing up because with a family as big as mine and with a Mom that worked full time, Sunday was the one day a week that we were usually all at home and the one day my Mom actually had time to spend in the kitchen.
+Sunday night dinners were always a big deal growing up because with a family as big as mine, Sunday was the one day a week that we were usually all at home and the one day my Mom actually had time to spend in the kitchen.

 Her routine was simple, grocery shopping and house cleaning on Saturday and meal prep on Sunday.
 My Mom would spend a little extra time cooking on Sunday so that we could get a good hearty homemade meal at least one night a week, since the rest of the week was often filled with just leftovers and easy “skillet” dinners.